 These came from people who are still going to try to raise money to continue their fight.
 Which makes them brave, even in (mostly) loss.

 The losses were everywhere.
 Not all races in all states are called, but there’s no way, even with the outstanding contests, that Democrats will flip chambers.
 Against all expectations, they lost the New Hampshire House and Senate.
-Activists hoped Democrats might pick up the Iowa and Minnesota houses; they lost five and seven seats, respectively.
+Activists hoped Democrats might pick up the Iowa house; they lost five seats.
+They had a shot at flipping the Minnesota Senate; they came up one seat short.
 They seemed close to flipping both the Arizona House and Senate; despite Biden’s win, they gained only one Senate seat there.
 They thought they had a decent shot of flipping the North Carolina House and/or Senate; they lost an estimated four seats in the House while gaining one in the Senate.
 After winning 12 seats in the Texas House in 2018, there was optimism Democrats could flip it by winning nine this year; they won one.

 They were given good odds of winning the Michigan House, which seems reasonable in hindsight, since Biden won the state by almost 150,000 votes; instead, zero gains.
 Biden also won Wisconsin, though more narrowly, but thanks to hugely gerrymandered districts, Democrats lost two seats in the state Senate, while winning two in the House.
 And he won Pennsylvania, but Democrats lost three seats in the House and apparently one in the Senate.